TimKrause2/image-transformations/README.md

 sudo apt-add-repository universe

+or if you want to add the multiverse repository

+sudo apt-add-repository multiverse

 If you want to check your installation use clinfo.
 It can be installed with:

 sudo apt install clinfo